-The Corning Korean Community organizes events and networking opportunities to connect employees, increase awareness of Korean culture, and help retain current Korean employees and recruit future employees.
+The Corning Korean Community organizes events and networking opportunities to connect employees, increase awareness of Korean culture, and help retain current Korean employees and recruit future

-- Organized a "Taste of Korea" event at Sullivan Park, which included an employee information booth for business in Korea. - Participated in the EDGE Annual Event with an information table. - Held a Korean Thanksgiving celebration. - Held a dinner for summer interns and a charity fundraising event with the proceeds donated to the Dolly Parton Imagination Library through the United Way. - Created a local information book for CKC members, published two newsletters, and set up a Blue Line group.
+- Organized a "Taste of Korea" event at Sullivan Park, which included an employee information booth - Participated in the EDGE Annual Event with an information table. - Held a Korean Thanksgiving celebration. - Held a dinner for summer interns and a charity fundraising event with the proceeds donated to the Dolly Parton Imagination Library through the United Way. - Created a local information book for CKC members, published two newsletters, and set up a Blue Line